Schools announce 30 days of summer school

-Steve Lassiter, assistant superintendent of educational programs and services, told the Board of Education at a workshop session that two, 15-day sessions of summer school are planned in June and July for students who have fallen behind.
+Steve Lassiter, assistant superintendent of educational programs and services, told the Board of Education at an April 19 workshop that two, 15-day sessions of summer school are planned in June and July for students who have fallen behind.
 The summer school plan was announced 10 days after Gov. Roy Cooper signed House Bill 82, known as the summer school bill, into law.

 The law, which received unanimous approval from the state Board of Education on Monday, requires every school district in the state to offer an in-person summer school program.
 But the program is not mandatory for students.